Fudyy/ExplosiveArrows/README.md

 ## Installation

-This plugin is meant to work along with [PaperMC](https://papermc.io/), i don't know if is compatible with other plugin platforms like Bukkit or Spigot.
+This plugin is meant to work along with [PaperMC](https://papermc.io/) and **Minecraft 1.19.3**, i don't know if is compatible with other plugin platforms like Bukkit or Spigot.

 ## FAQ

 #### Will you add more configs to the project? like changing the particles of the arrows.